henrikmathiesen/sql-with-mysql/README.md

 I installed the server, workbench and shell as a custom installation.
 There were alot of other things, like connectors, but those can be installed later if needed.
 https://dev.mysql.com/downloads/

+The syntax to connect with the shell I downloaded (https://dev.mysql.com/downloads/shell/) was a little bit different than whats described in the getting started.
+There is also a GUI application, the so called work bench.